DeepDarji/deepdarji/README.md

 ## I'm a Software Engineer

-- 🌱 I am currently learning Game development.
+- 🌱 Currently learning Game development.
 - 📫 What is the best way to contact me?
 [Linkedin](https://www.linkedin.com/in/deepdarji/)
 - 😄 Pronouns: He/Him